Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 Before you can start with the treatment, a doctor will need to find the bacteria causing the urinary infection.
 They can test the urine, blood, or prostate fluid.

-For prostatitis to be diagnosed, the doctor will first rule out any urinary conditions that may also be the cause of your pain and discomfort.
+For a prostatitis diagnosis, the doctor will first rule out any urinary conditions that may also be the cause of your pain and discomfort.
 They will then decide which prostatitis type you are suffering from and choose the ideal treatment.

-Here is more about the process in detail.
+Here is more about the prostatitis diagnosis process in detail.

 Step 1: Clinical Assessment